Code-Institute-Submissions/family_organiser/readme/testing.md

 3. Press 'Add to Google Calendar'.
 4. Press 'View Calendar' and make sure the title, description and time are correct.
 (BUG: The time on the google calendar is 1 hour off...
 Still to fix.)

+#### Removing an event

+1. Go to 'Event'
+2. Click the 'event' arrow on an event.
+3. Press the settings icon to the right of the page.
+4. Press the bin icon.
+5. Click 'Remove Event'.

 ## Notifications page